The Gandhi Experiment

 In utilising de Bono’s theory of parallel thinking, in providing scope for the multiple intelligences and employing positive psychology, the program teaches you to engage young minds in action and aids them in extending themselves beyond themselves.

-We invite you to be that teacher by initiating Global Participation - it starts with us! in your school.
+We invite you to be that teacher by initiating Global Citizenship - it starts with us! in your school.
 To enquire about the Teacher Training click the button below and complete the form to contact Margaret.

 Margaret Hepworth is an expert in teenage motivations and behaviours; a thought leader in peace and values education; founder of the solution-focused, social enterprise, The Gandhi Experiment; an English and Humanities teacher of 30 years; recipient of the 2016 Sir John Monash Award for Inspirational Women's Leadership; creator of Collaborative Debating.